thorvg/thorvg.flutter/README.md

 ## Usage

-### Animation
+### Lottie
-Lottie implementation aims to maintain the same interface as `lottie-flutter`.
-If you are currently using them, you can utilize the code by simply replacing the import statement with `import 'package:thorvg/thorvg.dart'`.
+The Lottie implementation aims to maintain the same interface as `lottie-flutter`.
+If you are currently using it, you can simply replace the import statement with `import 'package:thorvg/thorvg.dart'` to utilize the code.

 ```dart
 import 'package:thorvg/thorvg.dart';